Ripped {\Lambda}CDM: an observational contender to the consensus cosmological model: Conclusions

 \section{Conclusions}

 Predicting the fate of the Universe may seem philosophy, but it is quite a physical strive.
 A battery of background astrophysical and cosmological probes may assist us in giving a strong picture of the dynamics of the Universe from close to its very beginning to the current moment.
+An established practice in the literature assists this endeavour by exploring dark energy parametrizations with a small set of otherwise powerful assumptions.

-This allows us to put restrictions on the degrees of freedom of a model defined through a specific functional form on its dark energy density.
-A detailed discussion confirms that our study case, Eq.~(\ref{eq:density_lambda}) reproduces a cosmological model with phantom behaviour all throughout its history to reach an asymptotic abrupt end in the form of a pseudorip; that is, the energy density evolves into the $p=-\rho$ condition in infinite time.
-This transition happens very smoothly, as it is parametrized in the form of a particular sigmoid function (which in some contexts is dubbed as Ridge (activation) function \cite{pinkus_2015}).
+In particular tight restrictions can be on the degrees of freedom of a representative of a new family of transient evolutions defined through a specific functional form on its dark energy density.
+A detailed discussion confirms that our study case (based on a sigmoid function), Eq.~(\ref{eq:density_lambda}) reproduces an intriguing new cosmological model with phantom behaviour all throughout its history to evolve very smoothly towards an asymptotic non-singular end in the form of a pseudorip; that is, the energy density evolves into the $p=-\rho$ condition in infinite time.
 The characteristics of the model suggests coining a new denomination for it: Ripped $\Lambda$CDM.

-For our observation-based tests we choose a sufficiently reliable combination of background data sets with well-known cosmic complementarity.
+For our observation-based tests we choose a sufficiently reliable combination of background data sets with well-known cosmic complementarity, which is in turn a route leading to the reduction of uncertainty on cosmological fits.

 At first level these tools, through a thorough statistical analysis, let us join the consensus on the evidence of a large scale accelerated expansion driven by a mysterious power.
+As could not be otherwise, our model offers yet another piece of evidence of the everyday increasing rate of expansion in the universe.

-But at the next level they reveal some substantial preference (established in terms of rigorous statistical tools like Evidence and the Bayes Factor) for models with a pseudorip finale over $\Lambda$CDM (the so-called concordance model).
+But at the next level our examinations reveal some surprising substantial preference (established in terms of rigorous statistical tools like the Evidence and the Bayes Factor) for models with a pseudorip finale over $\Lambda$CDM (the so-called concordance model).
+As this result comes from the use of a specific choice of a smooth transition between a phantom-like dark energy to a cosmological constant one, it would be very interesting to continue to reproduce the whole analysis with similar model with either a faster or a slower transition.

+Our tests pinpoint the order of magnitude of the observationally preferred value of one the free parameters of the model: $\eta \sim {\cal O}(1)$.
+By fixing this parameter our model would become an interesting one-parameter (free $\Omega_{\lambda}$) evolutionary parametrization of the dark energy to be tested in further depth.
+Note that choosing the value of one parameter would lessen statistical uncertainty to some extent and would allow us to be more certain about the preminence of new parametrizations of this form.